Ensembl/plant-scripts/bench/repeat_libs/README.md

 ./select_TE_clusters.pl log.annot clusters2remove.list nrTEplantsApril2020.fna > log.select
 ```

+This is a stats summary

-Check the log file [log.select](./log.select) for stats of the resulting nr library.
+Check [log.select](./log.select) for the complete log and stats report of the resulting nr library.

 ## Clustering sequences from TE libraries with CD-HIT